 Cheapest health insurance by metal tier

-A health insurance provider will take into account your age when determining the quote you will receive.
-Since you are more likely to use health services as you age, the average cost of health insurance will increase if you are older.
+A health insurance provider will take into account your age when determining the rate you will receive.
+Since you are more likely to use health services as you age, the average cost of health insurance will be higher if you are older.

 Finding the best health insurance coverage in Colorado

 The best health insurance coverage for you will be determined by your financial situation and medical needs.
 The two largest differentiating factors between health plans are the monthly premiums and deductibles.
 You should carefully analyze these to determine what fits your health insurance needs and what will provide the best coverage.
 Below we have provided guidelines for the tiers available in Colorado.

 A Silver plan is an affordable middle-ground policy with modest premiums.
 Silver plans often have deductibles and out-of-pocket maximums that fall between the Bronze and Gold tiers.
 We recommend starting your search by evaluating Silver plans because they’re ideal for most people unless you are extremely healthy, can absorb a very high deductible or know you will have a number of large medical expenses.

 Plus, Silver plans are the only health insurance plans eligible for cost-sharing reductions if you fall below 250% of the federal poverty level.
 These reductions can further decrease your copays, coinsurance and deductibles, and can sometimes provide better benefits than Gold plans.